-The lab science courses taken to satisfy the Bachelor of Arts and the Bachelor of Science requirements (including PSY 290) are in addition to the lab science courses used to meet the University General Studies requirements.
+The lab science courses taken to satisfy the BA and the BS requirements (including PSY 290) are in addition to the lab science courses used to meet the University General Studies requirements.

-Complete this ASU Main course or transfer equivalent.
+\Complete this Tempe campus course or transfer equivalent.